vatlidak/cucs-sea-hmwk2/README.md

 * tests: contain some test media files

 ## Notes
-* To avoid conflicts for same file names of different users, we append real uid
-* Files and directories are created atomically with the use of umask
-* A user cannot add in the queueu a file that already exists - maybe we want to change this into a heap -- dump -- format.
+* Each file added in the queue is named after a 16-bytes unique file identifier randomly created from /dev/urandom.

 ## Build
 * make [build]